CroXY3D/CroXY/README.md

   - Requires 3 more rails and 2 more steppers/drivers than a CoreXY.
   - Visibility of the build area is lessened.
 Though the printhead has been designed with nozzle visibility in mind.
   - Toolchanging is more difficult, but it is possible.
   - Hemera toolhead is relatively heavy at 500g.
 The benefits of direct drive extrusion vs bowden make it worth it.
 CroXY's crossed rail design allows it to carry a heavier toolhead than other single rail gantry printers.
+A lightweight printhead based on the Derpa extruder is planned.
   - Cost.
 It's not a cheap build, but it is still within the price range of similar cube design printers.

 # Work to be done
   - Finish lid and enclosure, including front hinges
-  - Aluminum parts
+  - Aluminum parts (many are done!)
   - External insulated enclosure
   - Exhaust Fan and control
   - Some trim pieces
   - Wiring diagram
+  - Chamber heater

+# Caveats
+CroXY is an advanced build.
+You should only attempt to build it if you have successfully built another kit printer.
+Building that will give you a lot of experience so you don't make mistakes with CroXY.

+Croxy is a ever growing experimental project.
+Although the existing machines work and work well, there is no guarantee that yours will.
+These are homemade machines built by different people, with differing parts.
+We help where we can, but in the end this is a hobby and we are hobbiests.

+A lot of people ask about doing a large format version, with a bed larger than 350mx350.
+This is uncharted territory and may result in a printer that only performs well printing slowly with low acceleration.
+Doing massive prints will take forever.
+That said, I have ordered the parts to build a 300x500 CroXY and will be attempting to make something that works well.

 # DISCORD
 We now have a [Discord](https://discord.gg/ryj6wyx) to discuss CroXY!